 Survival is more than just a numbers game.
-While it certainly helps to do your math and stockpile the supplies you will need, you also have to know what do after SHTF.
+While it certainly helps to do your math and stockpile the supplies you will need, you also have to know what not to do after SHTF.
 Rather than discussing about long-term survival strategies, there are some things I wanted to point out.
 The type of things you shouldn’t do after SHTF.
 It doesn’t matter if you are a prepper or a regular Joe and you should keep in mind to avoid doing the following.

 Things you should avoid doing after SHTF:

 Don’t blame yourself

 Regardless of how well prepared you are or not, don’t blame yourself.
 If you manage to survive the first wave, there’s a chance you could make it after all.
-This is known as survivor’s guilt and it’s a complex subject.
-Most people perceive themselves to have done wrong by surviving a crisis, when others close to them did not.
+This is known as survivor’s guilt and it’s a complicated subject.
+Most people perceive themselves to have done wrong by surviving a crisis when others close to them did not.
 Even more, they start looking for culprits and re-live the past imagining what they could have done differently.
 Rather than analyzing why you didn’t prepare when you had the chance, it’s better to put your energy into finding ways to outlast the crisis.
-After SHTF, you should figure out how to survive on the supplies you have, how much will they last and what you need to do afterwards.
+After SHTF, you should figure out how to survive on the supplies you have, how much will they last and what you need to do afterward.

 Don’t think you are alone